 Where to meet:

-Skaftafell is our own private airport.
+The tour is operated from Skaftafell Terminal – Tour Center.
 The best way to get there is to drive on road nr.
 1 and turn off the road to the opposite side of Skaftafell National Park.
 GPS coordinates: 64°00’10.7″N 16°56’29.4″W

 For further information: Contact Us

 This incredible combination tour blends two of our most popular activities into one perfect package, encompassing a plethora of amazing sights that epitomize the land of fire and ice.

 It begins with Flying past Skaftafell National Park and Morsárdalur glacier canyon towards the Vatnajökull Ice Cap.
 We'll fly over the iconic Grímsvötn eruption site – an alien landscape that is profoundly beautiful.
 It is situated on the southwestern side of the Vatnajökull Glacier, Europe’s largest, and erupts more frequently than any other volcano in Iceland.
 The majority of the volcano is hidden beneath the vast ice cap, making it the perfect marriage of fire and ice.

 Next, we'll head to the gorgeous yet tragic Lakagígar area – a vast volcanic crater that was carved into the earth by one of the most vicious volcanic eruptions in recorded history.
 It occurred in 1783 – leaving in its wake a massive 27-kilometer fissure which is now decorated by rich vegetation and a horrific famine that killed around a quarter of Iceland’s population, making it the perfect example of the powerful geothermal activities that affect Iceland to this day.

 From Lakagígar we fly over the stunning geothermal area Landmannalaugar, renowned for its multi-colored rhyolite mountains and black lava fields that gleam in the sun and its many bubbling hot spring valleys.